All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How long does it take to see kidney benefits from GLP-1 treatment?

 Reductions in albuminuria may appear within the first three to six months.
-However, the major kidney-protective benefits) slowing eGFR decline and reducing the risk of kidney failure, accumulate over years of treatment.
+But the major kidney-protective benefits) slowing eGFR decline and reducing the risk of kidney failure, accumulate over years of treatment.
 This is a long-term strategy, not a quick fix.

 Should I take a GLP-1 medication if I have kidney disease but not diabetes?